 (4) Prior to the expiration of any deputy registrar contract, the registrar, with the approval of the director, may award a one-year contract extension to any deputy registrar who has provided exemplary serve based upon objective performance evaluations.

 (CC) Each deputy registrar shall maintain during the entire term of the deputy registrar contract a policy of business liability, property damage, and theft insurance satisfactory to the registrar and shall hold the department of public safety, the director of public safety, the bureau of motor vehicles, and the registrar harmless upon any and all claims for damages or losses arising out of the operation of the deputy registrar agency.
 County auditors and clerks of court may be self-insured through their county government and are exempt from the hold harmless provision.

 (DD) Each individual deputy registrar shall occupy a primary residence in a location that is within a one-hour commute time from the deputy registrar's agency or agencies, during the term of the contract.
 The registrar shall determine the commute time by using multiple established internet-based mapping services.
 If the deputy registrar is a nonprofit corporation, it shall maintain a place of business within the county in which each of its agencies is located.
 The registrar may, after notice, terminate the contract of any deputy registrar who violates this provision.

-(EE) Unless otherwise prohibited by statute, the registrar may waive any contract provisions in this rule for clerks of courts or county auditors, or both.
+(GG) Unless otherwise prohibited by statute, the registrar may waive any contract provisions in this rule for clerks of courts or county auditors, or both.

 Promulgated Under: 119.03